Celebrate not so great weather with these fun umbrella stories for kids!

 Many parents might remember Big Max by Kin Platt from their childhood.
 Big Max, the world’s greatest detective, helps the king find his elephant.
 The book is an Easy Reader and can be used as a read-aloud or one that kids can learn to read on their own.
 Big Max has been in print since 1965 and is a childhood favorite.
 A wonderful read for kids ages 4 – 7 years.

-The Umbrella by Dieter Schubert is a wordless picture book with fanscinating illustrations!
+The Umbrella by Dieter Schubert is a wordless picture book with fascinating illustrations!
 A little dog finds an umbrella on a windy day and the wind blows him into the air and around the world!
 Kids will delight in his travels across the continents — across deserts, oceans and even the North Pole.
 A non-stop adventure that’s easy to narrate even for the youngest reader!
 Gorgeous read for ages 2 – 6 years!

 Set in Thailand, The Umbrella Queen by Shirin Bridges is the story of Noot, a young girl who is finally allowed to paint umbrellas like her mother.
 Instead of painting the traditional flowers and butterflies, Noot decides to paint elephants on her umbrella.
 However, this new design might not bring enough money to the family.
 Older kids will emphasize with Noot’s predicament as sometimes society and family may not recognize the value in creativity — but the story is told beautifully and has a nice ending for all.
 I also really liked the cultural aspects woven throughout the book.
-A worldy read for kids ages 4 – 10 years.
+A worldly read for kids ages 4 – 10 years.

-Umbrella Summer by Lisa Graff is definately a book for older kids.
+Umbrella Summer by Lisa Graff is definitely a book for older kids.
 After her brother Jared dies, Annie is worried about lots of things in daily life – bike riding, bug bites, chicken pox.
 She plans to be extra careful all the time but plans don’t always work out the way you’d like them to.
-Definately a story that will bring tears but well worth the read.
+Definitely a story that will bring tears but well worth the read.
 Best for kids ages 8 – 12 who don’t mind some sad parts along the way.

 The Red Umbrella by Christina Gonzalez is a wonderful read for teens.
 This is the story of a 14 year old girl who moves from Cuba to Nebraska during the 1960s when families sought refuge for their children during unrest in the country.
 It’s a great story about the differences between cultures and how important family is for a child.
 Excellent for kids ages 9 – 14 years.

-I’m sure you are very familiar with the famous umbrella in Mary Poppins !
+I’m sure you are very familiar with the famous umbrella in Mary Poppins!
 Who wouldn’t want an umbrella that talks back and helps you to fly!
 If the kids haven’t seen this movie, it’s a wonderful family favorite with lots of songs and tons of imagination.

 If you have a dance fan in the house, Singin’ in the Rain is another umbrella musical that tweens and teens would enjoy.
-Gene Kelly’s famous song-and-dance routine in the rain has some great umbrella dance steps 🙂 If you haven’t seen it, enjoy the YouTube version of the song.
+Gene Kelly’s famous song-and-dance routine in the rain has some great umbrella dance steps 🙂

 And just in case you don’t have a kid-sized bumbershoot in the house, here’s a few that make nice birthday gifts (seriously, my kids LOVE getting rain gear for their birthday – crazy, but I think they view it as permission to go out and play 🙂